debianchef/101/uncle_debian_notes_on_basic_solidity.md

     // Function to get data from the BaseContract function getDataFromBaseContract() public view returns (uint256) {
+		// This is how to call function in the BaseContract contract by using
-        return baseContract.getData(); // Call getData function from BaseContract }
+		// the new name of the contract along with the name of the function you want  to call. return baseContract.getData(); // Call getData function from BaseContract }